cristianglezm/EvoGarden/README.md

 -   **Interactive Simulation**: Control world parameters like climate and population, pause/play the world, and reset with new initial conditions.
 -   **Inspect Individuals**: Click on any cell to inspect its occupants.
 A selection panel appears if multiple actors are present.
 View detailed, real-time stats for any actor and start tracking them directly from their dedicated details panel.
 -   **Interactive 3D Flower Viewer**: Generate and view a 3D model of any flower from its genome in an interactive modal viewer.
+-   **Live AI Commentary (EcoObserver)**: Activate the AI-powered Garden Observer to receive commentary on your ecosystem.
+Powered by a visual large model(smolVLM, Qwen3-VL, etc), the AI analyzes the visual state of the grid and underlying population data to narrate key events, predation, and population booms.
+You can also chat directly with the Observer to ask specific questions about the current state of your garden.

 ## 🔬 Key Concepts